Contributing to Society

 Konica Minolta's Pink Ribbon campaign symbol

-Konica Minolta, Inc., supplies digital mammography units that are effective for early detection of breast cancer.
-Naturally, Konica Minolta also supports the Pink Ribbon campaign, which emphasizes the importance of early breast cancer detection, in all Group companies around the world.
+Konica Minolta, Inc., supplies digital mammography systems and breast ultrasound diagnostic systems that are effective for the early detection of breast cancer.
+In connection with this business, the Company supports the Pink Ribbon campaign, which emphasizes the importance of early breast cancer detection.

 Supporting Cancer Advocacy Organizations